molecular-programming-group/Hidden_network_Slide_tags/README.md

 pip install alphamorph
 pip install notebook
 ```

+Data included in the repository are either publically available from the Russel et al. areticle, or generated from only publically available data.
+The bead barcodes of the tonsil sample, which is not publically available, has been replaced with synthetic, random barcodes.
+Since the preprocessed edgelists are available in the "intermediary_files", the first first part of raw edge file conversion of the preprocessing is not required to be ran, and that cell can therefore be skipped in the notebook.

+Before running the code, the 10X barcodes file "3M-february-2018.txt.gz" in the "Input_files" folder should be decompressed.
+This is required for the preprocessing, and can be done with for eaxample in bash running

+'''bash
+gunzip Input_files\3M-february-2018.txt.gz
+'''

 After setting up the environment, the inital processing and a first-pass reconstruction can be performed using the "Preprocessing.ipynb" notebook.
 Alternatively, the individual scripts can be run individually and the the order to run is: